-Why?
-While we create the PaperCut software, organizations then install it and the local IT departments are responsible for usernames/passwords and so on.
+While PaperCut creates the software itself (we do the code!), organizations then install it and the local IT departments are responsible for usernames/passwords and so on.
 Sadly we don’t have access to reset passwords for end users - but your local IT/Admin department should be able to help out!
-If you hop over to your school / university’s website, then there are sometimes links on how to get help - contact the IT administration or Administration department there, and they should normally be able to help out with all things PaperCut!
+If you check your school or university’s website, there will hopefully be information on how to get help from your organization’s IT or administration department.

 Similarly, we’d love to be able to give you the URL where you can access your user interface - but again, this will be set up and maintained by your organization’s IT or administration department - so you’ll need to contact them to get this information.

 If your IT organization has given you the URL to access the User Web Interface page, you can reset your password by clicking on Change Details > Change Password.

 To get to your user web page, you’ll need to head over to your organization’s PaperCut website - normally in the form of

 http://servername:9191/user (where ‘servername’ is your IT department / Admin department’s address for the PaperCut server).
 Again, if you don’t know this, you’ll need to chat with your IT or administration department.

 IMPORTANT: If you don’t see the ‘Change Password’ section when you log into your PaperCut user interface, then your account password is most likely managed externally e.g. by Microsoft’s Active Directory, or MS Office 365 or Google Workspace etc. In this case you’ll need to contact your organization’s IT or administration department to find out how to change or reset your password in that external system.

 Administrators at the user’s organization can reset the password via the user’s details page in the PaperCut Application Server Administration Console.
 Head into the administration interface then into Users > [select an internal user] > Details > Internal User Settings.
 For Internal users, there will be a warning with ‘This is an internally managed user’ and below that will be a “Change Password” link.